 You can begin using Brand24 with a 14-day free trial.
 After that, you will need to select from one of three plans to continue using the product:

-The Plus plan gives basic data for individuals tracking a single brand.
-The Premium plan is good for professionals to engage and analyze mentions.
-Whereas the Max plan is great for teams and agencies to engage, analyze, and report.
+The Individual plan gives basic data for individuals tracking a single brand.
+The Team plan is good for professionals to engage and analyze mentions.
+Whereas the Pro plan is great for teams and agencies to engage, analyze, and report.

 What are the benefits of social listening?

 The main benefit of social listening is that it provides you with a considerable quantity of data.
 You can use this data for:

 Reputation management – by tracking mentions of your brand, you know whether you have to go into damage control

 Competitor analysis – it helps you know what your competitor is doing

 Lead generation – you can gain considerable information using the product’s search engine